Implementing SPA along key service pathways

 Overcoming Drawbacks 2.
 Slow Initial Loading

 Merging pages that were previously split into multiple apps (bundles) into a single app (bundle) increases the bundle size.
-While SPA apps offer the advantage of fast screen transitions, they have the disadvantage of slow initial page loading.
+While SPA apps have the advantage of fast screen transitions, they have the disadvantage of slow initial page loading.

-Just because it’s called an SPA app doesn’t mean it has to be a single bundle.
-By splitting the bundles using Webpack’s SplitChunk feature and loading them with React’s `lazy` hook, you can load only the necessary bundles when they’re needed.
+Just because it's an SPA app doesn't mean it has to be a single bundle.
+By splitting the bundles using Webpack's SplitChunk feature and loading them with React's `lazy` hook, you can load only the necessary bundles when they're needed.

 Wadizimproved initial loading speeds by separating each page and large third-party libraries into separate bundles and implementing lazy loading.